 5 AREAS TO ADDRESS

-ONE To gain a shared understanding of the problem across the organization.
+ONE – The problem across the organization.

-FIVE To understand the complexity of the problem.
+FIVE – The complexity of the problem.

 Defining a clear problem statement is not a task.
 It is a process.
 The first step is to explore the current situation to get a high-level understanding of the problem and its impact.
 This is then followed by a deeper examination to explain the problem.